 Caring Together is a network partner of Carers Trust.
 Which was a merger of two carers charities in 2012 – The Princess Royal Trust for Carers and Crossroads Care.

 Crossroads in Cambridgeshire

 Crossroads was first established in Fenland in 1982, with other local offices opening which eventually merged together.
-In 2002 we formed our current legal entity, West Anglia Crossroads Caring for Carers, and we later became known as Crossroads Care Cambridgeshire.
+In 2006 we formed the legal entity West Anglia Crossroads Caring for Carers and we later became known as Crossroads Care Cambridgeshire.
 All the Crossroads schemes in Cambridgeshire had merged into us by 2011.

 Carers Trust Cambridgeshire